near/near-explorer/frontend/README.md

 $ npm run dev:production-wamp-with-indexer-testnet
 ```

-NOTE: There is also configuration for mainnet, just use `dev:production-wamp-with-indexer-testnet` command.
+NOTE: There is also configuration for mainnet, just use `dev:production-wamp-with-indexer-mainnet` command.

 Or you could run frontend with a local backend.
 Follow the [backend instructions](../backend/README.md) and start frontend like this: